SafeBlast Price Reaches $0.0000 on Exchanges (BLAST)

-SafeBlast (CURRENCY:BLAST) traded 24% higher against the U.S. dollar during the 24-hour period ending at 10:00 AM E.T. on January 21st.
-During the last week, SafeBlast has traded 2.9% lower against the U.S. dollar.
-SafeBlast has a total market capitalization of $1.15 million and approximately $203,487.00 worth of SafeBlast was traded on exchanges in the last day.
-One SafeBlast coin can currently be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+SafeBlast (CURRENCY:BLAST) traded 0.1% higher against the US dollar during the twenty-four hour period ending at 15:00 PM E.T. on January 27th.
+In the last week, SafeBlast has traded 9.8% lower against the US dollar.
+SafeBlast has a market capitalization of $928,748.21 and $191,668.00 worth of SafeBlast was traded on exchanges in the last 24 hours.
+One SafeBlast coin can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - DAOBet (BET) traded flat against the dollar and now trades at $0.0318 or 0.00000056 BTC.